kanhaiya-gupta/physics-informed-neural-network/README.md

 - ν ∂²u/∂x² is the diffusion term

 ## Features
-- **Modular PINN Implementation**: Supports multiple PDEs with reusable base classes.
+- **Modular PINN Implementation**: Supports multiple equations with reusable base classes.
 - **FastAPI Integration**: RESTful API for training and predicting with PINN models.
 - **Hyperparameter Tuning**: Scripts for optimizing model parameters using Optuna.
-- **Extensible Structure**: Easily add new PDEs by extending existing modules.
+- **Extensible Structure**: Easily add new equations by extending existing modules.
 - **Comprehensive Testing**: Unit tests for all major components.
 - **Data Generation**: Flexible data generation for training and validation.
 - **Visualization Tools**: Tools for plotting and analyzing results.